mythilik908/showflix/README.md

 ## Overview
 The Movie Browser App is a web application designed to provide users with a comprehensive and user-friendly platform to browse and discover movies.
 Built using React for the front-end framework and styled with CSS, this app delivers a seamless and visually appealing user experience.
-The app leverages a movie database API to fetch and display an extensive list of movies, including detailed information about each movie, such as ratings, genres, release dates, and summaries.
+The app leverages a movie database API to fetch and display an extensive list of movies.

 ## Key Features